LordMisfit/DV-DS-CompatPacks/README.md

 - Includes compatiability patches and PK3 files for the following wads/etc. Though keep in mind some of these are currently incomplete.
 	- Bloodstain (loaded as a subfolder) [you also need to download "bstain.wad" to run with it]
 	- Deus Vult 1+2 Combo Pack (loaded as a subfolder)
-	- Going Down (loaded as both a WAD file and a subfolder)
-	- Hellbound (loaded as a subfolder)
 	- Resurgence (loaded as a subfolder) [you also need to download "resurge.wad" to run with it]
 	- Scythe 2 (loaded as a subfolder) [you also need to download "scythe2.wad" to run with it]
 	- Valiant: Vaccinated Edition (loaded as a WAD file)